DeeMcCart/CI_PP5_Jeweller/README.md

 User 1: It is anticipated that a typcial site user will be from the existing customer base, female aged 30 to 60.
 This person will likely be making a purchase for themselves, in which case customised jewellery is of particular interest.
-They may alternatively be giting and seeking a present for a specific occasion.
+They may alternatively be gifting for family or friends, and seeking a present for a specific occasion.
 They may have spotted an item of interest on fb or Instragram and want to follow up with a purchase, but lead busy lives and may prefer the convenience of online enquiries/ online ordering.

 User 2: Female aged between 50 and 90 (or above).
 This customer may likely use the website as a 'shop window' and physically come into the shop to create or complete their purchase.
 This customer typically has both time and money, and will react to affinity marketing, likes to feel close to the brand and to feel a personal connection with the shop owners.

 User 3: Couples getting engaged or married who need engagement and/or wedding rings.

 User 4: Males seeking gifts for close females in their life.
 These purchasers are likely to be suggestible (so newsletter prompts to purchase certain occasion items can act as a nudge to purchase) as they are unsure of what their partner would like.
+Often under time pressure due to delayed purchasing decisions, e.g. Christmas-eve shoppers, and willing to pay a premium to ensure the gift is acceptable.

 User 5:  Persons (male or female) with a strong interest in celtic jewellery, particularly when it is personalised for them (sizing, engraving, one-off-modifications)

 ### Jeweller Marketing Strategy

 The plan for jeweller going forward is to:
-1. Continue what is already being done on facebook and Instragram (which generally gathers up to 20 likes and comments per post), extend it by always including a website link in the marketing content.
+1. Build on the organic marketing already being done on facebook and Instragram (which generally gathers up to 20 likes and comments per post), extend this by always including a website link in the marketing content.
 Similarly link from the website to these social media platforms.
 2. Build content in the 'about' section of the website (it is designed to be quite maintainable from the admin console) to build the website's credibility and increase awareness and alignment with potential customers.
 Fresh, regularly updated website content should increase SEO rankings.
 3. Build text in individual product descriptions using SEO keywords
 4. Encourage customers to create profiles and leave reviews, and dedicate time to moderating, responding to, and curating these reviews.
 Encourage customers to create a photo for their profile, this personalises the experience and promotes brand affinity & a sense of 'belonging'.
 5. Encourage customer feedback and consider customer questinos and suggestions when introducing or modifying products
 6. Gain subscribers through the mailchimp application and track response rates; tune the product offerings accordingly.
-Each newsletter should include a call-to-action
+Each newsletter should include a call-to-action.

 Note that, the business does have an active facebook page at https://www.facebook.com/goldmarkjewellerscarlow.jewellers/, however for the purpose of this project a specially-created facebook page was created at https://www.facebook.com/profile.php?id=61556652324443, and this link is used on the Jeweller version1 website.